Frachtwerk/essencium-backend/MIGRATION.md

 # Migration Guide

+## Version ``

+### Access Management

+The annotation `@RestrictAccessToOwnedEntities` can be used to restrict access to entities.
+This makes it possible to restrict access to entities based on the ownership of the entity.
+You may use it in combination with the `@OwnershipSpec` annotation to specify the ownership of the entity.
+It can be used on controller class level, controller method level or on the entity class level.
+If used on the entity class level, the controller has to be annotated with `@ExposesEntity` to tell the application which Class has to be scanned for OwnershipSpecs.
+In previous versions, the annotation `@ExposesResourceFor` was used for this purpose.
+Since this annotation was derived from Spring HATEOAS, it is no longer possible to use it for this purpose.
+Use **`@ExposesEntity`** in your Application instead.

 ## Version `2.5.0`

+### Database connectors

 From this version onwards, database dependencies must be defined and integrated at application level.
 Developers must therefore define one (or more) of the following dependencies in the `pom.xml`: